 The lay-out of the modern estate has given careful attention to the contours of both the land and the river that feeds the lake, and large swathes of bushveld trees were left undisturbed to offer shelter to the antelope and residents alike who share this green lung.
 The waterside has a green picnic area, and a small jetty or two allows swimmers, kayakers and small sailboat owners to enjoy the finest feature of this farm.
 No motorised sports are allowed.

-Waterlake Farm is already massive development success.
-Only thirty percent of the stands remain unsold, despite the recession.
-According to Gilda Lubbe, who represents the developer, the biggest obstacle has been people's perception that it is too far out.
+Waterlake Farm is already a massive development success.
+All stands are sold despite the recessions and Covid.
+According to residents, the biggest obstacle has been people’s perception that it is too far out.
 Yet, my quick drive out there and back puts that misplaced perception to rest.
 And security is absolutely top-notch, with three fence perimeters and 24/7 guarding on-site.

-Extract from article by Charl du Plessis published in Capital Life 2010
+Extract from an article by Charl du Plessis published in Capital Life 2010